BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

 ## Part Three: Herd Privacy Credentials

-Educational credentials are usually presumed to be packaged in discrete Envelopes that identify a single user.
-However, some situations may benefit from conglomerating thousands of credentials in a single Envelope, giving each of those users privacy — even from the credential issuer!
+Educational credentials are usually presumed to be packaged in discrete envelopes that identify a single user.
+However, some situations may benefit from conglomerating thousands of credentials in a single envelope, giving each of those users privacy — even from the credential issuer!
 The following examples include a pair of progressive use cases showing how an internet user can benefit from herd privacy and then a single example demonstrating how a company can do so.

 ### 5. Paul Privately Proves Proficiency [Herd Privacy]